OpenTimer/Parser-SPEF/README.md

   }
 }
 ```
-After the parse succeeds, you can access the parsed data stored in the parser.
+After the parse succeeds, you can retrieve the parsed data stored in the parser.

 ### struct Spef
 The parser is a `struct Spef` that has following public member data: